Counterfeit Crisis in Fashion How Tech and Law Are Tackling It

 Counterfeiting’s Global Impact

 The rise in counterfeit fashion goods has been staggering, with the market reaching $3 trillion in 2022.
-This problem is not confined to a single region; it affects economies across the world, with Europe being especially hard hit.
+This problem is not confined to a single region, it affects economies across the world, with Europe being especially hard hit.
 Counterfeit goods cost the European Union an estimated €60 billion annually, resulting in over 400,000 job losses.
 But the damage is not only financial.
 Counterfeit fashion items, many of which bypass safety standards, can also pose health risks to consumers, such as skin irritation from toxic chemicals used in fake clothing.

 The Role of Legal and Technological Solutions